Position

 Lawn Care Technician Job Description Sample

 We are seeking a skilled Lawn Care Technician to join our team.
-The ideal candidate will be responsible for maintaining the appearance and health of lawns and landscapes through various tasks such as mowing, trimming, weeding, and applying fertilizers.
-This role requires a strong attention to detail, physical stamina, and a commitment to delivering high-quality work.
+The ideal candidate will be responsible for maintaining and enhancing the aesthetic appeal of lawns and outdoor spaces.
+This role requires a strong work ethic, attention to detail, and a passion for landscaping.

 Responsibilities:

-• Perform regular lawn mowing, edging, and trimming.
+• Perform regular lawn maintenance tasks including mowing, edging, and trimming shrubs and hedges.

 Qualifications